 Key Takeaways

-- Antigua and Barbuda citizenship by investment requires a comprehensive set of personal, financial, and legal documents for every applicant and dependent.
+- Citizenship by investment in Antigua and Barbuda requires a comprehensive set of personal, financial and legal documents for every applicant and dependant.

 - The minimum investment starts from USD 230,000 for a family of four via the National Development Fund (NDF) donation route.